groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/pdf.md

 ### Convert PDF to JPG

 PDF to JPG conversion is another one popular use case and the code snippet for it is similar to what was described before.
-The only difference is the otput image files extension and `ImageConvertOptions.Format` that should be set to `ImageFileType.Jpg`:
+The only difference is the output image files extension and `ImageConvertOptions.Format` that should be set to `ImageFileType.Jpg`:

 ```csharp
 // Load the source PDF file